 Tired of potatoes, potatoes, potatoes for Pesach?
 Try quinoa (“Keen-Wa”), a sesame-seed-sized kernel first brought to the United States from Chile nineteen years ago, according to Rebecca Theurer Wood.
 Quinoa has been cultivated in the Andes Mountains for thousands of years, growing three to six feet tall despite high altitudes, intense heat, freezing temperatures, and as little as four inches of annual rainfall.
 Peru and Bolivia maintain seed banks with 1,800 types of quinoa.

-Quinoa was first grown outside of South America fifteen years ago, says Wood: Steve Gorad and Don McKinley, wishing to market quinoa in the United States, had commissioned a farmer to see if quinoa would grow in the Colorado Rockies.
+Wood notes that quinoa was first grown outside of South America fifteen years ago.
+Steve Gorad and Don McKinley, wishing to market quinoa in the United States, had commissioned a farmer to see if quinoa would grow in the Colorado Rockies.
 It did.

 Seeds range in color from pink and orange to blue-black, purple, and red.
 However, once their natural saponin coating is washed off, the seeds are pale yellow.

 Kosher for Passover Status: Quinoa has been determined to be Kosher l’Pesach.
 It is not related to the chameishes minei dagan – five types of grain products, nor to millet or rice.
 Quinoa is a member of the “goose foot” family, which includes sugar beets and beet root.